Daniel S. Koltun

-Daniel Scherwin Koltun (1933–2014) was an American theoretical physicist, specializing in nuclear physics.
+Daniel Scherwin Koltun (December 7, 1933 – April 9, 2014) was an American theoretical physicist.
+His work focused on the many-body theory and nuclei sub-components including mesons, pions, and quarks.
+He created the "Koltun Sum Rule" which was used in the measurement of electron scattering.

+Education

-Koltun graduated in 1955 from Harvard University with a bachelor's degree and in 1961 from Princeton University with a Ph.D. in physics with thesis New methods of spectroscopy applied to the nuclear 1-p shell.
-He became in 1962 a member of the University of Rochester's physics faculty and retired there in 2004 as professor emeritus.
+Koltun graduated in 1955 from Harvard University with a bachelor's degree and in 1961 from Princeton University with a Ph.D. in physics with a thesis in New methods of spectroscopy applied to the nuclear 1-p shell.

+Career

+In 1962 he joined the University of Rochester's physics faculty and worked there until his retirement in 2004 as professor emeritus.

+His research focused on nuclear structure; intermediate and high energy reactions; and the many-body theory.
+He studied nuclei as a many-body system with components such as mesons, pions, and quarks.
+His work resulted in the "Koltun Sum Rule" which was used in measurement of electron scattering from nuclear targets.

 He was a visiting staff member at Los Alamos Meson Physics Facility over a span of 18 years and served on the Facility's Program Advisory Committee.
 He was a visiting fellow at the Weizmann Institute of Science and at the Niels Bohr Institute.
 He was a visiting professor from 1976 to 1977 at Tel Aviv University and in 1985 at the Hebrew University of Jerusalem.

-A theoretical physicist, Koltun's research interests and activities were largely focused on the study of nuclear structure and reactions at intermediate and high energy, as well as with many-body theory.
-He was interested in understanding the dynamics of nuclei as many-body systems, and the role of subnucleon constituents in this problem, including mesons – particularly pions – and quarks.
-In addition to being a leader in the meson physics community, Koltun was known for what is called the "Koltun Sum Rule" for the scattering of electrons from nuclear targets.

-Koltun held an Alfred P. Sloan Research Fellowship from 1969 to 1971 and was elected a Fellow of the American Physical Society in 1972.
+Koltun was awarded the Sloan Research Fellowship, the Guggenheim Fellowship, and the NSF Postdoctoral Fellowship.
+He was elected a Fellow of the American Physical Society.

-Upon his death he was survived by his widow, two children, and four grandchildren.
-The University of Rochester's flag (with the motto Meliora, located on the Eastman Quadrangle) was flown at half-staff in his memory.
+He died April 9, 2014, in Haverford, Pennsylvania, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.